DrSajid/Git_Basic_Understanding/README.md

 ## Remote repo

-We can `push` local repository changes to remote server to have similar status.
-Similarly if some pushed update in the remote server, we can easily `fetch` that changes in our local repo.
+We can `push` local repository changes to a remote server to have similar status.
+Similarly, if some pushed updates in the remote server, we can easily `fetch` that changes in our local repo.

-### To check remote exist in current project
+### To check if remote exists in current project

     git remote

 ### To add remote

-    git remote add origin  <!-- url to your github repo -->
+    git remote add origin  https://github.com/.......
+    git branch -M main
+    git push -u origin main

 ### To get remote repo status